Often there is not one single cause of heart failure, but there are a number of conditions that increase your risk. These include:

-- damage to the heart muscle (cardiomyopathy) can lead to heart failure.
-Damage can be caused by infections but also by alcohol misuse, drug abuse or sometimes as a side effect of prescribed drugs.
-Heart attacks can also damage the heart muscle
+- damage to the heart muscle (cardiomyopathy) — from infections but also from alcohol misuse, drug abuse, or a heart attack

 - heart valve disease, damage or problems with the valves in the heart

-- an overactive thyroid gland.
+- an overactive thyroid gland

-Last reviewed: September 2016
+Last reviewed: July 2018